preggify/Hospital_finder/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+### API Configuration

+The application is configured to work with a backend API.
+Update the `proxy.conf.js` file with the correct API URL if needed.

 ## Code scaffolding